momchil-terziev/momchil-terziev.github.io/_pages/code.md

 author_profile: true
 ---

 I use MATLAB to process data for my research.
 Occasionally, I also write code that I reuse extensively.
 I will share such code on this webpage.
+All code and apps posted here require MATLAB to be installed on your machine.

 **On this page:**
 * TOC